Quantum Invariants and Fiberedness: The leading term

 For this inversion datum, the signs on the segments around a positive crossing are either $\stackanchor{++}{++}$ or $\stackanchor{-+}{-+}$, and both contribute $+\frac12$ to the $q$-exponent.
 For a negative crossing, the signs are $\stackanchor{+-}{+-}$ or $\stackanchor{--}{--}$, and contribute $-\frac12$ (see \cref{tab:xq-contributions}).
 The formula \eqref{eq:L-general-formula} takes the form:

 \end{proof}

 \begin{remark} For homogeneous braid knots, $\el(K)=\frac{s(K)}{2}=\tau(K)$, where $s$ denotes the Rasmussen's $s$-invariant and $\tau$ denotes the Ozsváth--Szab\'o's $\tau$-invariant \cite{Lobb10,Kawamura2009}.
-This is not true for general fibered knots.
+Note that this is not true for an arbitrary fibered knot.
 In particular, $\el$ is not a concordance invariant, since $\abs{\el(10_{153})}=1$ for the slice knot $10_{153}$. \end{remark}

 \begin{example} The $F_K$ series of the figure-eight knot $4_1$, with braid representative $\beta = \sigma_1\sigma_2^{-1}\sigma_1\sigma_2^{-1}$, is